kolenaIO/kolena/docs/faq/index.md

     To retrieve a service user API token that is not scoped to a specific username, please reach out to us on Slack or at [contact@kolena.com](mailto:contact@kolena.com).

+??? faq "My data is being ingested in the wrong format for a CSV exported using `pandas.DataFrame.to_csv`"

+    `pandas.DataFrame.to_csv` does not always handle object serialization seamlessly.
+Please reference [`dataframe_to_csv`](../reference/io/#kolena.io.dataframe_to_csv) for a drop-in replacement.

 ??? faq "Does Kolena support file versioning?"

     If you are using Amazon S3 or Google Cloud Storage, Kolena supports file versioning for any linked `locator` files.